A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

 But back then, in those carefree and questing days…whooo-weee.
 Nothing could stop me from getting where I needed to get, no matter the distance, no matter the sort of transportation required, no matter the time I had to block off to get there.

 In my teens, I lived in a place called Mississauga, a city in the Greater Toronto Area.
-My fellow freaks that were in search of more esoteric culture in this artless deathtrap, used to call in MiserySauga.
+My fellow freaks that were in search of more esoteric culture in this artless deathtrap, used to call it MiserySauga.
 And it was indeed miserable.
 When there was a film or concert I wanted to attend, I would simply have to take the bus, the train and the foot to get there.
-It took me 2.5 hours using these routes to get downtown and Id gladly bank this time just so I could sit in an opulent, ancient movie theater and watch oddball, arthouse and obscure flicks on the big screen.
+It took me 2.5 hours using these routes to get downtown and I’d gladly bank this time just so I could sit in an opulent, ancient movie theater and watch oddball, arthouse and obscure flicks on the big screen.
 Or so I could simply have a coffee in a place where people-watching was exciting; where fashion, beauty, conversation, ideas and eccentricity were plentiful.

 It was all worth it and I did it often.

-Last night, as I lay down to detox before I bed, I opted to put on the 1972 Hammer Horror classic Vampire Circus, a late period offering from the studio that I have long loved.
+Last night, as I lay down to detox before bed, I opted to put on the 1972 Hammer Horror classic Vampire Circus, a late period offering from the studio that I have long loved.
 And I immediately recalled the first time I saw this film and the berserk lengths I went to in order to see it.
 And I remembered how that quest almost killed me.

 When I was 17, my weekend job was working at the Dixie Flea Market, at the dismal Dixie Value Mall in the East end of MiserySauga.
 The flea market was a basement grotto, only open on Saturdays and Sundays and it was a place I had been going to for years, primarily to trade VHS tapes with a pockmarked, shyster video-vendor that always ripped my naïve ass off.
-But to me, the place had a sleazy, smelly (it always smelled of mold, sweat and hot dogs) carnival charm.
+But to me, the place had a sleazy, smelly (it always smelled of mold, sweat and hot dogs and still does) carnival charm.

 So getting a paying job at this greaseball palace was a real thrill.